pusher/docs/docs/channels/using_channels/cache-channels.md

 ### How long does the message stay in cache?

-The time to live (TTL) of an event stored in cache is "up to" 30 minutes.
-If you do not publish any event, the cached event expires after TTL has elapsed.
-Please note that TTL is "Up to 30 minutes", which means that in some cases cache messages may expire sooner.
+The time to live (TTL) of an event stored in cache is up to 30 minutes.
+If you do not publish any event, the cached event expires after TTL has elapsed. > NOTE: TTL is up to 30 minutes.
+This means that in some cases, cache messages might expire sooner.

 ### Where is data stored?

-The cached messages are temporarily stored in memory in the same cluster you selected for your application.
-We do not make a backup or snapshot of this data and do not distribute it to other regions.
-See [cluster configuration](/docs/channels/miscellaneous/clusters) to find out how you can comply with data protection regulations when using Pusher Channels.
+Cached messages are temporarily stored in memory in the same cluster you selected for your application.
+Pusher does not create a backup or a snapshot of this data.
+And we do not distribute it to other regions.
+Refer to [Cluster configuration](/docs/channels/miscellaneous/clusters) to find out how you can comply with data protection regulations when using Pusher Channels.

+### Can I retrieve the cached data from my application?

+Yes.
+You can query the cached data from the HTTP API.
+The response contains the data as well as the remaining time to live of the cached message.
+Check the Channel Information section on the [HTTP API documentation page](/docs/channels/server_api/http-api/#channel-information).

 ### Are client events also supported?

 No, [client events](/docs/channels/using_channels/events/#triggering-client-events) are not currently supported.
-You can use client events on cache channels like regular channels, but we do not cache client events.
+You can use client events in cache channels like regular channels, but we do not cache client events.
 If you find this feature useful for client events, we'd love to hear about it.
-Please contact our [support team](https://support.pusher.com/hc/en-us/requests/new).
+Contect our [support team](https://support.pusher.com/hc/en-us/requests/new).